Surviving Corporate America is hard. The corporate environment sucks the life out of you

 Most corporate environments do not offer that kind of environment.

 Corporations generally are in the business of making money.
 Making money means squeezing all your resources for what they are worth, including human resources.
 As soon as money is involved, individuals tend to get crafty, shysty and overall unfair to others in order to get a leg up.
 And then big bosses and companies will turn a blind eye, because it’s not effecting bottom line or rocking the boat will effect a bottom line.
+Financial decisions don’t take into account emotions, personal development, or personal growth.
+It’s only about company and business gains.

-Still, many companies have mantras, company values, and goals.
+Still, many companies in corporate America have mantras, company values, and goals.
 Many of them include excellence, honesty, integrity, teamwork.
 Of course you can try to buy into this.
 I did.
 And every time I was disappointment when I was overlooked for a promotion or someone who totally lacked these values received a better review.
 The reality is that these values are a stick and carrot method of propaganda, meant to keep employees motivated and drive revenue.

 In reality, company culture/values is nothing more than clever branding.
 A way to keep people motivated as well as sugar coat any negative culture the company has.

 So how do you stay motivated?
 Especially once you realize that the company values is a load of BULL*****.
+How do you keep the inspirational thoughts and inspirational quotes alive in your head?

 Well, take a moment to think about your own values and financial goals.
 “If I work here X amount of years, what can I accomplish?”
 “What’s my next step, If I find this company isn’t working for me anymore?
 Can I go and do my own thing?”
 “Does the work itself give me happiness?”
 “Will this help me get to retirement/financial stability?”

 Having a reason in your mind will help you get through the hardest of days and the darkest of nights.
 Patience and time will always be on your side, so keep at it.
-But don’t believe the propaganda because truth always has a way of coming to light.
+But don’t believe the propaganda in corporate America because truth always has a way of coming to light.
 And motivation built on false propaganda is like a house made of sticks.